nadiao9188/CYOA-project/start-abandoned-house.md

 ### Abandoned House
 ---
-You are near an abandoned house.
+You are walking home and you pass by an abandoned house.
 Do you ...

 ![Abandoned house](https://upload.wikimedia.org/wikipedia/commons/e/ed/Abandoned_house_in_White_Marsh%2C_Virginia.jpg "Logo Title Text 1")